CTroy2003/imageAnalysis/README.md

  changeDetection -

 This program is designed to detect significant changes in a video stream and trigger an alarm accordingly.
 The primary functionality revolves around real-time image processing to monitor deviations from a predefined background state.
+OpenCV and Numpy should be installed to ensure that the program runs correctly.

 Steps: